wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 evict flag of the event object is cleared.
 If the flush is equivalent to a downgrade, then local variable `ack` will be set to `true`.

-Note that, if a downgrade happens, then after `doEviction()`, the local coherence state is temporarily inconsistent, because the requestor has been removed as an owner of the address, but it has not been added as a sharer.
-In this case, calling `hasOwner()` on the block will return `false`.
+Note that, if a downgrade happens, then after `doEviction()`, the upper level cache will be added as a sharer, and calling `hasOwner()` on the block will return `false`.

 The method then performs state transition and/or coherence actions with a switch block.
 For `I` and `S` states, the flush will not incur any local action, and the switch is essentially a no-op.